nshimiye/relay/README.md

 ```

 * Send message to slack user
- * given user name or IM(= slack's channel id for direct messages) id
+ * given user name
- * use your bot info (bot id, bot username) to send a message to the above user.
+ * use your bot to send a message to the above user.
 ```javascript
 relayInstance.send('Hi there!', '<user-1>');
 ```

 * Post in a slack channel
  * given a channel name
- * use your bot info (bot id, bot username) to post a message to the above channel.
+ * use your bot to post a message to the above channel.
 ```javascript
 relayInstance.post('Hello!
 I am alive :)', '<channel-1>');
 ```